What Everyone Should Know About Breath Prayer

 After a while, slowly bring yourself back into the present.

-Reflect and as you can, carry this with you, practising the presence of God.
+Reflect and as you can, carry this with you, practicing the presence of God.

 Thank You for allowing me to share this with you.